apoclyps/my-dev-space/README.md

 * [Python](https://maven.apache.org/) - Dependency Management
 * [Node](https://rometools.github.io/rome/) - Used to generate RSS Feeds

-### Setting up local development
+### Setting up a local development environment

-The following steps will checkout the repository, install the dependencies needed for the React frontend and run the service on `http://localhost`.
+The following steps will check out the repository, install the dependencies needed for the React frontend and run the service on `http://localhost`.

 ```bash
 $ git clone https://github.com/apoclyps/my-dev-space